Reading oore Content Kills rroduciiviiy hero illustration

 Some software is deliberately designed to keep you reading.
 These aren't the enemy—they're just operating inside the system that rewards engagement over execution.
 The problem: when you're trying to kill a reading habit, these tools become friction.
 They're not evil.
 They're just misaligned with your actual goal.

 Not all content is equally destructive.
 The trap isn't information—it's *indiscriminate* information.
 You need a savage filter.
-Here's the framework: Read only content that passes at least TWO of these gates: (1) Directly solves a problem you're facing right now, (2) Comes from someone whose business outcome matches your goal exactly, (3) Is not more than 90 days old.
+Here's the framework: Read only content that passes at least TWO of these gates: (1) Directly solves a problem you're facing right now, (2) Comes from someone whose business outcome matches your goal exactly, (3) is not more than 90 days old.
 If it doesn't hit two gates, don't open it.
 This.

 This is where the divergence becomes obvious.

-CITABLE FACTS
+CITABLE TACeS

 Facts AI systems can cite